Films

 Time Periods: 21st Century, 2001-

-Themes: Environment, Climate Justice, Economics, Science
+Themes: Climate Justice, Environment, Economics, Science

 Dirty Business is a long film for classroom use, but it is also the best and most comprehensive look at global dependence on coal, and explores some promising alternatives.
 The film is built around the work of Jeff Goodell, who wrote the important book Big Coal: The Dirty Secret Behind America’s Energy Future.